arturcarvalho/js-blocks/docs/architecture.md

   2. It has magic links!
   3. It has built-in users on the DB that I can use to create teams (image private pages for a team)
   4. It's a replacement for firebase.
 Firebase is by far the simplest back-end stack I've used but I'm sick of their confusing stuff.
 Hard to understand pricing.
 Hard to understand what is slow.
 Hard to reuse what I know about SQL.
 Huge libraries to do the smallest of things.
 And closed source stuff from google tends to die.

+## Editors

+Issue: I'm using Monaco Editor for the markdown and code editor.
+But it looks like the Monaco Editor library is **600KB** heavy!
+Need to think about it.

+pro: Better experience (if you use VSCODE)
+pro: Less stuff to download and code if markdown and code editors are the same.
+con: Big library!
+con: People that don't know VSCODE don't notice a difference on the editing experience.